phun-ky/phun-ky.github.io/_posts/2007-05-18-how-to-install-pidgin.md

 category: "Archive"
 tags: []
 ---
-<p>Very short post here, but I got hold of a very useful tutorial that helped me pretty much when I tried to install Pidgin.</p> <p>The Romanian blogger Marilen Corciovei writes a little howto on it: <a href="http://www.len.ro/work/tools/ubuntu-feisty-fawn-on-a-dell-latitude-d820/install-pidgin">len.ro</a> <br/></p> <p>A quick "what is Pidgin": "Pidgin is a multi-protocol Instant Messaging client that allows you to use all of your IM accounts at once."</p>
+Very short post here, but I got hold of a very useful tutorial that helped me pretty much when I tried to install Pidgin.
+ The Romanian blogger Marilen Corciovei writes a little howto on it: <a href="http://www.len.ro/work/tools/ubuntu-feisty-fawn-on-a-dell-latitude-d820/install-pidgin">len.ro</a> <br/>
+ A quick "what is Pidgin": "Pidgin is a multi-protocol Instant Messaging client that allows you to use all of your IM accounts at once."